shaff600/Sourcetastic/README.md

 # Testing

-For the testng of the application I have validated my code and run the application through some user acceptance testing.
+-	For the testng of the application I have validated my code and run the application through some user acceptance testing.
 This involved writing test cases and running the application through given scenarios to see how it responds.
 Please find the results of my tetsting [here](Testing.md)

 ### Future Development
+-	The application currently only lets user's add YouTube links, I would like to expand this so that user's can also include web links.
+-	HTML attributes have been set to include a pre-defined value which user's can delete.
+I would want to include more validation in the future
+-	There are few minor issues with styling that would need rectifying.
+For some reason, my browser that I was testing on was not refreshing when making 		changes which was strange on my final day of development.
+I'm sure if i had more time I would have been able to fix.

 ## Deployment